Patent Ownership Rights: Structuring Assignment and Employment Contracts

 Key Provisions, Implications for Litigation, Recent Court Treatment

-This CLE course will guide counsel on securing patent ownership to inventions created by employees or independent contractors.
-The panel will discuss essential provisions and strategies when structuring employee-assignment and contractor agreements.
+This CLE webinar will guide counsel on securing patent ownership to inventions created by employees or independent contractors.
+The panel will discuss essential provisions and strategies when structuring employee assignments and contractor agreements.
 The presenters will discuss the implications for litigation when the assignment is not explicit and other pitfalls in structuring these agreements.

 - Employment contracts with patent inventors or contractors